 It is our pleasure to invite you to our workshop PREPARE-EU “Translating European Expertise to Pandemic Preparedness“, which is held within the framework of the EU project PCR-4-ALL (coordinated by KU Leuven, Belgium), taking place in Braunschweig, Germany, from April 28-29, 2026.

-After a very successful summer school connecting diverse European pandemic Preparedness initiatives, we would now like to provide a follow-up, with a workshop looking more closely into Translation perspectives.
+After a very successful spring school connecting diverse European pandemic Preparedness initiatives, we would now like to provide a follow-up, with a workshop looking more closely into Translation perspectives.
 How can research initiatives more clearly be translated to action?
 What is the role of newer institutions and organisations in a European pandemic Preparedness Framework?

 The aim of pandemic preparedness research is to ensure, through multidisciplinary efforts, that a rapid and effective response can be mounted at any time to emerging infectious agents with pandemic potential.
 With this in mind, the workshop is aimed at doctoral and postdoctoral students as well as other experts from academia and industry who are active in a wide variety of research and activity fields, such as infectious diseases, emerging health threats, zoonotic transmission, technologies for the detection of infectious diseases, epidemiology, mathematical and economic modeling of pandemics, vaccinology, One Health approaches, and the social and ethical implications of pandemics.